toggle-corp/toggle-form/README.md

 ---
 ## Note:

-  In this documentation, we will be using the `RawInput` component instead of `input`.
+  We cannot use input directly with toggle form.
+We will be using the `RawInput` component instead of `input`.

   To set value for each field in the form, it requires `name`, `value` parameter whereas `input` return `event` comprise of name, value, and other props.
 So to maintain compatibility with toggle-form, the `input` component is customized as `RawInput`.